BlackHershey/4dfp-docs/docs/examples/bold-example.rst

 * :code:`dwell`

+    .. warning:: This formula was corrected on 3/26/19.
+If you used this section previously, you should double-check the value in your instructions file to verify it was calculated correctly.

     You will need to grab the 'BandwidthPerPixelPhaseEncode' (0019,1028) tag and nx (or ny) calculated above.

     .. code-block:: bash